Library services, information, and activities for people at home

-Virtual museums has a map of virtual tours that allow you to experience some of the best museums in the world, from the comfort of your own home.
+Time Out has a list of virtual museums that allow you to experience some of the best museums in the world, from the comfort of your own home.

 Take a virtual tour of the British Museum and explore two million years of human history and culture.

 Google Arts and Culture has hundreds of collections of art that you can explore and experience.

 BBC History Extra has a 30 day free trial.
 Listen to fascinating podcasts.

 The Money Advice Service has produced a comprehensive guide to Coronavirus and your money.

 Explore some of the world's hidden wonders with Atlas Obscura.

 Surrey Adult Learning offer a range of online courses to develop personal learning.
 Learn a new hobby or take up an new interest, develop your skills and explore your potential.

 The Department for Education has produced an excellent list of resources for learning from home, organised by key stage.

 Gov.uk is offering free, high quality, digital and numeracy courses in The Skills Toolkit.